localnerve/picklr/README.md

   + `excludeDirsRe` - {RegExp} A regular expression used to exclude directories from processing.
 A match is an exclusion.
   + `targetText` - {String} The string used to identify the line to process.
   + `replacementText` - {String} The string used to replace the `targetText`.
+  + `replacementFilter` - {Function} A function to deny a specific replacement otherwise matched by `targetText`.
+Return true to allow the replacement to proceed as normal, false to deny it.
+If not supplied, defaults to all matched replacements allowed.
+    *signature:* **function (filePath, lineText): Boolean**
   + `logger` - {Function} A log function to receive output.
 Defaults to `console.log`.